pantelis/aiml-common/lectures/python/_index.md

 ---
-title: Numerical Python (Numpy/Scipy) and Pandas
+title: Learn Python
 weight: 1
 ---

-# Numerical Python (Numpy/Scipy and Pandas)
+# Learn Python

 Below is a list of recommended resources that will teach you quickly Python.